 - 322.3.1 Substitution is possible according to ICR art.
-313.4. - 322.3.2 The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the replaced substituted athlete.
+313.4. - The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the substituted athlete.
 If their FIS points are worse, they must start at the end of the field.
-In such case, the original start position will be left empty. - 322.3.3 The athlete takes the bib of the one they are replacing. - 322.3.4 The original start position will be left empty. - 322.4 Starting Order and Start Procedure - 322.4.1 Mass Start procedure must be used (see ICR art.
+In such case, the original start position will be left empty. - 322.3.3 The athlete takes the bib of the one they are replacing. - 322.4 Starting Order and Start Procedure - 322.4.1 Mass Start procedure must be used (see ICR art.
 315.3).

-322.5.1 Overlapping Rules normally apply.
+Overlapping Rules normally apply.
 For skiers who are lapped refer to ICR article 343.14.